cncf/tag-app-delivery/operator-wg/whitepaper-public-comment/README.md

 A key promise of Kubernetes is that it enables the automation of operational tasks to deploy, scale, and manage containerized applications across multiple environments with no (or minimal) human intervention.
-In Kubernetes, stateless cloud-native applications are well suited for horizontal scaling, automated self-healing restarts, or progressive rollout of new containers.
+In Kubernetes, stateless cloud native applications are well suited for horizontal scaling, automated self-healing restarts, or progressive rollout of new containers.
 However, stateful applications with complex components running in clustered or distributed environments are not